animarcus/MAPR/README.md

 ---

+## Structure

+- index.html
+- scripts/
+  - main.js
+  - scenes.js
+  - rules.js
+  - x.js
+- styles/
+  - x.css

+## Custom levels

+The main page is contained on the [index.html](index.html) file.
+The main script running the game loop is [main.js](scripts/main.js).
+New levels (or scenes in the code) can be created with a function inside the [scenes.js](scripts/scenes.js) file.
+That function can be called inside the switch case statement of the `loadScene()` function.
+Then, in the [main.js](scripts/main.js) file, you can replace the loadScene string with whatever you include in it.
+To create custom rules for a level, take example of existing scene functions (the last two `infiniteCorridor() and weirdCorridor()` for example) to see how to reassign the `currentRule()` function.
+Inside the [rules.js](scripts/rules.js) file, you can add a custom function inside the rules object.
+That function's name is the one you assign to `currentRule()` inside [scenes.js](scripts/scenes.js).

+I have plans to create proper documentation in the future, but this might help with creating some custom levels.

+---

 This project was created for a high school graduation project and it's based on a pseudo-3D way of rendering called [Raycasting](https://en.wikipedia.org/wiki/Ray_casting).
 While I started out implementing it, I ended up not liking the way it looked so I set out to create my own technique for rendering.
 I also decided to create a cool acronym for it, because it is a whole new method I have yet to come across.
 Hence, the name MAPR. ([Also the domain name for the web site](https://mapr.me/))

 I wrote a full report about how all the features work in french.
 [It can be found here](https://github.com/animarcus/raycasting/tree/main/dossierEcrit).
 The folder includes a markdown file that I used to convert into a pdf with Pandoc.
 I plan on translating the whole document but I do not have the time yet.